themartto/streaks/frontend/README.md

 # Streak Visualization Frontend

-A React application for visualizing daily activity streaks with a clean, modern interface.
+A React application for visualizing streaks

 ## Features